walkingkindle/walkingkindle/README.md

 # Hi, I'm Alex.
 A Web Developer.

-Check out my starred project.
+Check out my starred projects.
+Note to self: If there isn't at least a 7 day commit-streak there, I apologize and I will immediately start on 6 more side-projects.

 <p align="left">